ale3d62/browser-homepage/README.md

 ![homepage](https://i.redd.it/cbnzq36zj3601.gif)

-## Settings Popup
+## Extra Functionalities
+### Popups

+### Wled integration

 ### HomeServer
-The proyect relies heavily on a [python script](https://github.com/ale3d62/homeServerAPI) running on my home server, which provides the homepage with all sorts of functions which are synced with my other devices at the same time.
+The proyect relies heavily on a [python script](https://github.com/ale3d62/homeServerAPI) running on my home server, which provides the homepage with all sorts of extra functions, which are mostly based on synchronization with my other devices.
+Such a script is recommended, but not mandatory.
+The functionalities linked to this script are the following:

+ - ToDo list synced between all devices using the homepage
+ -

 ## Customization

 ### Customize Bookmarks

-Bookmarks are now held in the `bookmarks.js` file for easy updating. `bookmarks` is an array of objects with a `title` and `links` property.
+Bookmarks can be configured in the `bookmarks.js` file. `bookmarks` is an array of objects with a `title` and `links` property.
 The `title` defines what the header of the "bookmark section" box will be. `link` is an array of link objects each with a name and a url to link to.

-> The way the site is currently styled bookmarks should always have a length of `4` if you want to have more sections you need to change the `width` property of the css class `bookmark-set`
+> The way the site is currently styled, bookmarks should always have a length of `4`.
+If you want to have more sections, you need to change the `width` property of the css class `bookmark-set`

 ### Customize Search Engine